coding-heresy/jormungandr/README.md

   initialization action the first time it is called and will otherwise do nothing.

-# Some longer-term goals
+# Some Longer-term Goals

-## High performance event processing
+## High Performance Event Processing

 Not much work here yet, but the idea is to mix the _standard interface_ style of messaging with a high performance event loop based